Mississippi Soybean Promotion Board Internship (Virtual)

 - Ownership of a cell phone that can be used to discuss MSPB project work; Regular access to a computer with internet access.

-- Anticipated start date: June 2020.
-Anticipated end date: December 2020.
-Ideally, one student would complete the entire seven-month program
+- Anticipated start date: Summer 2020.
+Anticipated end date: February 2020.
+Ideally, one student would complete the entire program

 - The student will work between 5-10 hours per week during the program, though certain periods will require additional time while others will require less.